cyrusimap/cyrus-imapd/docsrc/imap/developer/process.rst

 Found a bug?
 Got an enhancement?
 Great!

 New Feature considerations: this is an open source project.
 If your change isn't a basic part of what is already planned, will you be around to support it?
 Can you justify why it's in the best interests of the project to have your change included?
-We'd love to talk it through with you: contact us via the :ref:`mailing lists <feedback>`.
+We'd love to talk it through with you: contact us via the :ref:`mailing lists <feedback-mailing-lists>`.

 Using GitHub
 ------------